Tuition & Fee Details

 Collegiate Readership Fee: A fee to fund the Collegiate Readership Program which provides free copies of various newspapers.

-Cultural Programming Fee (CP): A fee that supports cultural programming within six areas: African-American, Asian-American, Latina/o, Native Native American and women's programming.
+Cultural Programming Fee (CP): A fee that supports cultural programming within six areas: African-American, Asian-American, Latina/o, LGBT, Native American and women's programming.

 Krannert Fee (KCPA): A fee that supports programming at the Krannert Center for the Performing Arts.